 Know the patient record lifecycle

 Patient records have a retention period.
 What this means for medical practices that are closing is that those patient records must be securely stored, managed and made available to authorized requestors once the medical practice has closed.
-Once this retention period expires, however, it is important that the medical practice complete the secure destruction of those records.
+Once this retention period expires, however, it is important that the medical practice complete the secure destruction of patient records.
 This process can be tricky for a couple reasons.

 One reason is that the retention period for a patient’s medical record could expire many years after a medical practice closes.
 This means medical practices should create a plan so that those records are automatically destroyed without the need for additional intervention.
 A medical practice’s plan for managing patient records once they have closed down should include pre-authorized secure destruction at the end of the retention periods.
 Furthermore, a Certificate of Destruction should be kept on file for compliance purposes.